 Breastfeeding is the best way to feed your baby, according to the National Woman’s Health Center.
 There are benefits for mom as well.
-If you’re an expectant mother who has had breast implants, you may be wondering if you will be able to nurse your baby.
+If you’re an expectant mother who has had breast implants, you may be wondering, can a woman with breast implants breastfeed?
 The short answer is that it all depends on the type of surgery you had when you received your implants.

 A woman’s breasts contain milk ducts and tiny “sacks” that hold the milk.
 These are called alveoli.
 The sacks are actually clusters of cells that have one purpose: to produce milk for your baby.
 As milk is made, it is stored until the baby needs it, at which point it is released into the ducts, where it travels to the nipple.
 Stimulating the nipple causes the pituitary gland to signal the alveoli to release the milk.
 The sensation of milk flowing through the breast, which many mothers describe as a tingling, not unpleasant sensation, is often called “let down.”